-Withdrawals are handled through the registrar and the grade-level counselor.
+Withdrawals are handled through the counselor.
 Students should give at least one day's notice before withdrawing so that proper forms can be completed, grades compiled, and the student's record cleared.
-All textbooks, library books, and other materials (including school-owned device) belonging to the school must be returned, and all outstanding fees, fines, etc. paid before any information can be released to another school or institution which may request student's records.
-A parent or guardian is required to officially withdraw a student.
+All textbooks, library books, and other materials (including Chromebook) belonging to the school must be returned, and all outstanding fees, fines, etc. paid before any information can be released to another school or institution which may request student's records.
+A parent or guardian is required to officially withdraw a student